What is solar thermal?

 As with solar photovoltaic cells, solar heating technologies require sunlight, so ideally you would install the technology on a south-facing roof that receives sunlight for most of the day to maximise the benefits.
 Likewise, the amount of heat you can produce is directly proportional to the amount of installed surface area you have; therefore if you only have a small roof, then this technology may not be appropriate.

 In addition, you will produce more hot water in the summer, as the energy from the sun is more intense at this time, therefore you may well have to supplement the temperature of the water in the winter using a boiler.
 To boost the system, your boiler must be compatible with your solar heating system, but currently most combi or CHP boilers are not compatible.
-It is therefore it is very important that you check with your installer before undergoing any works.
+It is therefore very important that you check with your installer before undergoing any works.

 If you live in much colder climates you may need to have some sort of antifreeze within your system (when water freezes it turns to ice it expands, potentially causing cracks in the pipes).

 If you live in a listed building please note the restrictions.
 Like with many green technologies, it is worth contacting the local planning office to get permission to place the panels, to save yourself problems further down the line.